schlpbch/bookingAPI/README.md

 #About

-This a simple Node.js based mock server to test the **transportationAPI**.
+This a simple Node.js based mock server to test the **bookingAPI**.
 The mock implementation is intended for fast protoyping and to get the API right (Getting APIs right is *hard*).

 ## Installing
 First, **Nodejs** and **npm** which comes with it is needed.
 Then to install all the modules, simply run: